 Ground control and check points are surveyed by connection to the local Survey Control Information Management System (SCIMS) with ellipsoidal heights.
-Where possible, orthometric heights using the local Australian Height Datum (AHD71) are also provided.
+Where relevant, orthometric heights using the local Australian Height Datum (AHD71) are also provided.

-Control Points are located in the corners of imagery capture area whilst at least 3 check points are distributed throughout the geographic extent of the area.
+Control Points are typically located near the corners and centre of the imagery capture area whilst check points are distributed throughout the geographic extent of the area.
 The ground control points are used in the aerial triangulation of the imagery to accurately locate the imagery to the ground.